More than a few times this past week, you’ve probably had to step back and size up the Everest of information you’ve been trying to scale.

 “It’s important to focus on things you can do,” Dr. Cuddihy said.
 “A lot of times we worry about stuff we have no control over.”

 So even as the world works to confront COVID-19, you already know what you can do.

 Stay as isolated as possible in your given situation.
 Practice good hand-washing.
 Cough into your sleeve.
 Stay away from sick people.
+Mask up.

 “I think focusing on those is better, rather than worrying about what everyone else is doing,” Dr. Cuddihy said.

 If you’re among those who continue to work from home—often while also wrangling kids—take some time to assess your routines and workspace.

 “Finding a space, a physical space, to be able to do (your work) is helpful,” Dr. Cuddihy said.
 “So you can separate from the rest of what is going on in the house.”

 This is important because if you’re trying to work in the same space where you’re carrying out other daily tasks, it can feel like you never stop doing either.
 This can quickly become overwhelming and frustrating.

 So find the things that work for you.

 “It’s hard, I think, for a lot of people to stay more focused at home than when they’re at an office,” she said.